-- 1.1 Of the report tabling the draft annual budget Mogale City Local Municipality for the financial years 2024/2025 and the indicative estimates for the two projected outer years for 2025/2026 and 2026/2027, as set out in the schedules listed below being tabled to present these proposals to stakeholders for consultation. - 1.2 Of the report tabling of the draft annual budget and its supporting documents (draft tariffs schedules, reviewed and new budget related policies) for the 2024/2025 to 2026/2027 Medium Term Revenue & Expenditure Framework (MTREF) as required by section 16 (2) of the Municipal Finance Management Act (MFMA) No.56 of 2003. - 2.
-Of the draft annual budget of the municipality for the financial year 2024/2025 and the multi-year and single year capital appropriations as set out in accordance with Municipal Budget and Reporting (MBRR) section 9 in the following tables be considered for approval: - 2.1 Schedule 1 2024/2025 Summary of Proposed Revenue & Expenditure. - 2.2 Schedule 2 (a) 2024/2025 Proposed Capital Budget Project List. - 2.3 Schedule 2 (b) 2024/2025 Out Of Books Capital Budget Project List - 2.5 Schedule 3 (a) 2024/2025 Proposed Rates, Service Charges Tariffs and User Charges, Bulk Contributions & Wayleaves Tariffs. - 2.6 Schedule 3 (b) 2024/2025 Proposed Electricity Tariffs Restructuring - 3.
+- 1.1 Of the annual IDP, Budget of Mogale City Local Municipality for the financial years 2024/2025 and the indicative estimates for the two projected outer years for 2025/2026 and 2026/2027, as set out in the schedules listed be tabled for approval after consulting with all relevant stakeholders and be tabled for approval by Council before the start of the new financial year 2024/2025. - 1.2 Of the report tabling for approval of the annual budget and its supporting documents (draft tariffs schedules, reviewed and new budget related policies) for the 2024/2025 to 2026/2027 Medium Term Revenue & Expenditure Framework (MTREF) as required by section 23 (2) and 24 (1) of the Municipal Finance Management Act (MFMA) No.56 of 2003. - 1.3 Of the fact that the annual budget approved a surplus of R 11 366 873 and reflects a funded position and affordable as per National Treasury assessment (see attached schedule 5). - 1.4 Of the revenue budget limited to 89% of the collection rate against the billed revenue.

+- 2. Of the annual budget of the municipality for the financial year 2024/2025 and the multi-year and single year capital appropriations as set out in accordance with Municipal Budget and Reporting (MBRR) section 9 in the following tables be considered for approval: - 2.1 Schedule 1 2024/2025 Summary of Approved Revenue & Expenditure. - 2.2 Schedule 2 (a) 2024/2025 Approved Capital Budget Project List. - 2.3 Schedule 2 (b) 2024/2025 Out Of Books Capital Budget Project List - 2.4 Schedule 3 (a) 2024/2025 Approved Rates, Service Charges Tariffs and User Charges, Bulk Contributions & Wayleaves Tariffs. - 2.5 Schedule 3 (b) 2024/2025 Approved Electricity Tariffs Restructuring. - 2.6 Schedule 4 MBRR TABLE A1 TO TABLE A10. - 3.
 The Salary and Wage Collective Agreement for the period 01 July 2021 to 30 June 2024 has come to an end and a new agreement is under consultation, which is anticipated to consider the current fiscal constraints faced by Local Government.
-Of the provision made for a 4,9% increase in the salaries of employees which was informed by the average CPI expected.

-- 4. The municipality has budgeted remuneration to councillors 4.9% increase to avoid under budgeting an increase based on the projected average CPI percentages for 2023. - 5.
+Of the provision made for a 4,9% increase in the salaries of employees which was informed by the average CPI expected. - 4.
+The municipality has budgeted remuneration to councillors 4.9% increase to avoid under budgeting an increase based on the projected average CPI percentages for 2023. - 5.
 Of the reviewed Integrated Development Plan (IDP) in which the Executive Mayor had identified and prioritized the community needs as well as recommending to the Municipal Council the strategies, programmes and services to address these priority needs. - 6.
-That cognizance be taken of the draft Service Delivery and Budget Implementation Plan (SDBIP) which the Executive Mayor defines as the key performance indicators to evaluate progress in the implementation of the strategies, programmes and services. - 7.
-That the Executive Mayor of Mogale City Local Municipality, acting in terms of Section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) tables for public participation the following tariffs:

-7.1 the tariffs for electricity - as set out in Schedule 3(a).

-7.2 the tariffs for restructuring of electricity - as set out in Schedule 3 (b).

-7.2 the tariffs for the supply of water - as set out in Schedule 3(a).

-7.3 the tariffs for sanitation services - as set out in Schedule3(a).

-7.4 the tariffs for property rates - as set out in Schedule 3(a).
+That the Council of Mogale City Local Municipality, acting in terms of Section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) tables the following tariffs for approval: - 7.1 the tariffs for electricity as set out in Schedule 3(a). - 7.2 the tariffs for restructuring of electricity as set out in Schedule 3 (b). - 7.2 the tariffs for the supply of water as set out in Schedule 3(a). - 7.3 the tariffs for sanitation services as set out in Schedule 3(a). - 7.4 the tariffs for property rates as set out in Schedule 3(a).

 7.5 the tariffs for solid waste removal - as set out in Schedule 3(a).
 7.6 the tariffs for other services, as set out in Schedule 3 (a).
 7.7 the tariffs for bulk contributions and wayleaves, as set out in Schedule 3 (a).